janmarthedal/janmr.com/_posts/2010-05-23-book-review-the-book-of-numbers.markdown

 layout: post
 title: !
 'Book Review: The Book of Numbers'
 author: Jan Marthedal Rasmussen
-excerpt: ! "*The Book of
-  Numbers* is a wonderful book about, well, numbers.
+excerpt: ! "'The Book of Numbers' is a wonderful book about, well, numbers.
 And lots of them.
 From ancient ways of writing numbers to Gaussian integers to surreal numbers.
 The authors are some tough mathematicians, too.
 John
   H. Conway is Professor of Mathematics at Princeton